rjaeckel/gw14-shell/README.md

 * I recommend *PHPStorm* IDE by *JetBrains* to develop your own modules for the abstraction layer.
 This IDE is afaik the only one that supports statical magic methods on class-docs which are used very intense.
 * The XSD-abstraction classes are helpers for type-hints only; it was not planned to include or load them into the application.

+## Issues that are stated to be "working as designed"
+### Nickname internet addressing
+In opposite to any other `addressable` object Nicknames inherit the `internet domain` from their targets.
+By this it is possible to omit a manual internet addressing configuration for them.

+But this creates an issue if you have two nicknames with identical preferred email-ID for two objects with different internet domains configured.
+The API/Admin-Console then returns a naming conflict.

+### Flat Forwarding
+... replaces the sender field

 ## Found a bug?